 For example, with culture, we started on a broad scale: what is culture?
 Students analyzed various definitions, engaged with texts, wrote their own definition of culture.
 For homework, students were asked to research and present on a world culture.
 Students then learned about how some of the most prominent social psychologists assess culture, did group presentations on the various dimensions of culture, studied and analyzed foreign cultures based on the dimensions and finally wrote a cultural analysis on their own culture.
 By the end of the two week period I find that my students have not only learned grammar and vocabulary while practicing reading, writing, listening and speaking, but they are conversant on topics based on ideas that stem from learned facts and their personal opinions.
 The two week period also allows for me, as a teacher, to troubleshoot what parts of the language students need to focus more on and assess their understanding of the grammar and vocabulary.
 In this way, target skills for small groups of students, and slightly more individualized lessons can be planned for.
 Of course, these are worked on over the semester, but personally I like having the second class, under the same topic, to refine and fill in the blanks from the previous class.
 Doing this with a whole new topic and lesson I find to be less interesting for the students.
 Within the two week period students work on a “project” so anything we go back on doesn’t feel like repetition.

-Teaching with an NGO: Students Stories –
+Teaching English in Lebanon with an NGO: Student Stories –

 Yasmine, age 11, Syrian, fled the war and moved to Lebanon at the age of 7.